amartinez1224/quantum-tomography/README.md

 - **Windows** (Cooming soon)

 ### Clone repo
-You can also directly clone the repo and run the *gui.py* file.
+You can also directly clone the repo and run the `gui.py` file (works in Windows and MacOS).
 ```
 $ git clone https://github.com/amartinez1224/quantum-tomography.git
 $ cd quantum-tomography